NnamdiJr/nnamdijr.github.io/_posts/2016-02-10-hello-space-monkey.markdown

 As you can guess from the front page tagline, I'll be writing mostly about NLP & Data Science.
 If that means nothing to you think **_text_**!
 Lots and lots of juicy text.. comments, reviews, tweets, speeches, etc. and everything that's hidden in the words.

-The goal here is to tackle unique topics and ideas, id est the kind that would never see the light of day from the "usual data science community" (_see: non-black_), and present them in a hopefully entertaining yet enlightening way.
+The goal here is to tackle unique topics and ideas, id est the kind that would never see the light of day from the "usual data science community", and present them in a hopefully entertaining yet enlightening way.

 So, go forth! and thanks for reading!